5 Very Good Reasons why Viticcio Should be Your First stop in Chianti Classico

 An invite to visit a vineyard is never turned down.
-And when Alessandro & his wife, Alena, the owners, extended an invitation to the vineyards, cantina and follow up with a guided wine tour at Viticcio vineyards I was exceptionally enthusiastic.
+So when Viticcio extended an invitation to the vineyards, wine cellars and a follow up with a guided wine tasting at Viticcio vineyards I was exceptionally enthusiastic.

 A wine’s high quality begins in the vineyard.
 Only by respecting the land are we able to grow naturally wonderful grapes to make an exceptional product.

-Walking around the traditional Tuscan farmhouse looking for the reception office, I noticed just how quiet the vineyards were...but the cantina was humming with activity.
-Peeking in the cantina (when possible), I could see the Viticcio team working at adjusting this and fixing that...the harvest was still percolating as far as they were concerned.
+Walking around the traditional Tuscan farmhouse looking for the reception office, I noticed just how quiet the vineyards were... but the winery was humming with activity.
+Peeking in the wine cellar (possible since the door was ajar), I could see the Viticcio team working at adjusting this and fixing that... the harvest was still percolating as far as they were concerned.

 I met first with Lorena, the on-site sommelier and the person responsible for the wine tours.
-She invited me to follow her through her early morning routine of checking out the operations before meeting up with Alexander who was already on site discussing details of the harvest and fermentation.
+She invited me to follow her through her early morning routine of checking out the operations before meeting up with the wine making team as they discussed the harvest and fermentation.

-The fall colors were enchanting as they began to appear in the vineyards, (thanks to a bit of a nip in the temps), and the fragrance of the earth (better known as terroir on a vineyard), grapes and falling leaves.
-She led me through the various stages of fermentation and once again the perfumes were invigorating and divine.
+The fall colors were enchanting as they began to appear in the vineyards (thanks to a bit of a nip in the temps), and the fragrance of the earth (better known as terroir on a vineyard), grapes and falling leaves was in the air.
+Lorena led me through the various stages of fermentation and once again the scents were invigorating and divine.

-Alexander and Alena met up with us for a quick coffee and a brief interview before settling into the dedicated wine tasting room where they plied me with olive oil, local cheeses and cold cuts and of course...their wines.
-They were on a particular high because they just got word that James Suckling awarded their Chianti Classico Prunaio Gran Selezione 2013 with an unheard of 94 points.
+After a brief interview with Lorena and Chiara, we settled into the dedicated wine tasting room where they plied me with olive oil, local cheeses and cold cuts and of course, their wines!
+The Viticcio team was on a particular high because they had just gotten word that James Suckling awarded their Chianti Classico Prunaio Gran Selezione 2013 with an unheard of 94 points.

-I am looking forward to tasting the next series of award winning wines and olive oils...but I brought home a couple of bottles just in case that invite is too far off in the future!
+I am looking forward to tasting the next series of award winning wines and olive oils... and brought home a couple of bottles in the meantime!